storm37000/FiveM-RPDeath/README.md

 <h1>Goal:</h1>
   Prevent automatic respawn to allow medical units to respond to a scene.
-This script will override all default respawn points and will make people respawn at one of 5 hospitals (random).
+This script will **NOT** override default respawn points (handled by mapmanager).

 <h2>Installation instructions: </h2>
 <ol>